Virginia Small Business Attorney Helping Clients with Single-Member LLCs

-A well drafted operating agreement will also contain provisions requiring the maintenance of records about transactions involving asset transfers, including the member’s transfers to the LLC and the LLC’s distributions of assets to the member.
+A well-drafted operating agreement will also contain provisions requiring the maintenance of records about transactions involving asset transfers, including the member’s transfers to the LLC and the LLC’s distributions of assets to the member.
 Those types of records would support a finding that the LLC has maintained a clear separation between its assets and the assets owned by the member.

-Continuity of Operations of Single Member LLC
+Continuity of Operations of Single-Member LLCs

 Under Virginia law, on the occurrence of certain types of events, the sole member of an LLC automatically ceases to be a member.
-A cessation of membership status is referred to as “dissociation.”
+Cessation of membership status is referred to as “dissociation.”
 The economic rights of a person who is dissociated from an LLC and loses his or her status as a member will either be retained by that person (the former member) or transferred to another person (the “successor in interest”), depending on the circumstances.

 If an event occurs that causes dissociation of the sole member, there should be an arrangement in place that will allow another person to become a member so that the LLC can take actions requiring the approval of a member.
 When a sole member is dissociated in circumstances in which the member’s interest passes to a successor in interest, Virginia law provides that the successor in interest may designate any person as a new member.

-However, if a sole member is dissociated in circumstances in which the dissociated member retains ownership of the interest, a new member can be admitted only if articles of organization or the operating agreement has provisions prescribing a procedure that provides for such admission.
+However, if a sole member is dissociated in circumstances in which the dissociated member retains ownership of the interest, a new member can be admitted only if articles of organization or the operating agreement have provisions prescribing a procedure that provides for such admission.

-Execution of an operating agreement for a single member LLC is advantageous because an operating agreement can accommodate the admission of a new member following dissociation of the sole member by specifically providing for the admission of a new member in those circumstances.
+Execution of an operating agreement for a single-member LLC is advantageous because an operating agreement can accommodate the admission of a new member following the dissociation of the sole member by specifically providing for the admission of a new member in those circumstances.
 An LLC operating agreement that includes such a provision will facilitate the ability of the LLC to take action in the event of the dissociation of the sole member if the dissociated member retains his or her interest in the LLC.

-Evidence of Control of Single Member LLC
+Evidence of Control of Single-Member LLCs

-In many cases, it will be appropriate for an LLC to engage in transactions with government agencies, financial institutions or other business organizations.
-An agency or organization entering into transactions with a single member LLC may require assurance that the member has the authority to sign contracts or take other actions on behalf of the LLC.
-A properly drafted operating agreement of a single member LLC will provide evidence that the person who owns the membership interest has full authority to act on behalf of the LLC.
+In many cases, it will be appropriate for an LLC to engage in transactions with government agencies, financial institutions, or other business organizations.
+An agency or organization entering into transactions with a single-member LLC may require assurance that the member has the authority to sign contracts or take other actions on behalf of the LLC.
+A properly drafted operating agreement of a single-member LLC will provide evidence that the person who owns the membership interest has full authority to act on behalf of the LLC.

-Indemnification of Member by Single Member LLC
+Indemnification of Member by Single-Member LLCs

-If a third party files suit against both a single member LLC and the member, the LLC may decide to make a payment to the member as reimbursement for any losses or expenses incurred by the member due to the filing of the suit.
+If a third party files suit against both a single-member LLC and the member, the LLC may decide to make a payment to the member as reimbursement for any losses or expenses incurred by the member due to the filing of the suit.
 An LLC’s operating agreement can contain provisions that require the LLC to indemnify the member for losses or expenses that he or she incurs as a member.

 The existence of a mandatory indemnification provision in the operating agreement should undermine the creditor’s ability to successfully object to the LLC’s reimbursement of expenses or losses incurred by the member as a result of the creditor’s claim.

 A provision requiring an LLC to indemnify a member may be especially useful if the LLC, but not the member, ultimately becomes obligated to pay the creditor’s claim as a result of a judgment in a civil suit.
-In such circumstances, the creditor would only be entitled to seek to apply the LLC’s assets toward payment of the judgment.
+In such circumstances, the creditor would only be entitled to seek to apply the LLC’s assets toward the payment of the judgment.

 However, the assets of the LLC available to the creditor will be diminished if there is an indemnification provision in the operating agreement that requires the LLC to make payments to reimburse the member for litigation expenses.
 If the LLC pays funds to reimburse the member’s expenses in accordance with such a provision, it should be difficult for the creditor to obtain a court order requiring the LLC to recover those funds from the member and apply those funds to satisfy the creditor’s judgment.